 Daniel Goodman, MD became a Director in May 2019.
-Dr. Goodman founded Riverside Pharmaceuticals, a drug discover company, in 2012 and has been its Chief Executive Officer since inception.
+Dr. Goodman founded Riverside Pharmaceuticals, a drug discovery company, in 2012 and has been its Chief Executive Officer since inception.
 Dr. Goodman co-founded PsychoGenics Inc., a preclinical neuropharmacology company, in 1998, was its Chief Executive Officer from 1998 to 2000, and has served on its Board of Directors since 2000.
+Dr. Goodman is also a practicing physician and has been President and cofounder of The Midtown Practice for Psychiatry PC since 2017 and President and founder of Daniel Goodman MD PC since 2003.
 Dr. Goodman graduated from Harvard Medical School and has an M.B.A. from Columbia Business School.
-Dr. Goodman's experience in drug discovery and development and psychiatric conditions were critical in his selection as a member of our Board.
+Dr. Goodman's experience in drug discovery and development was instrumental in his selection as a member of our Board.

 Brigadier General David Grange (U.S. Army retired) became a director in February 2018.
 BG Grange has been President and founder of Osprey Global Solutions, LLC ("OGS"), a Service Disabled Veterans Organization, since 2011.
 BG Grange was Chief Executive Officer of Pharm-Olam International, Ltd. ("Pharm-Olam"), a contract research organization, from April 2017 to October 2019.
-Prior to founding OGS, BG Grange was a member of the Board of Pharmaceutical Product Development, Inc. (PPDI), a contract research organization, from 2003 to 2009, and Chief Executive Officer from 2009 to 2011.
+Prior to founding OGS, BG Grange was a member of the Board of Pharmaceutical Product Development, Inc. (Nasdaq: PPDI), a contract research organization, from 2003 to 2009, and Chief Executive Officer from 2009 to 2011.
 Prior to PPDI he served in the McCormick Tribune Foundation for 10 years most recently as Chief Executive Officer and President, where he also oversaw the support of Veteran Programs.BG Grange served 30 years in the U.S. Army as a Ranger, Green Beret, Aviator, Infantryman and a member of special operating units.
 At the Pentagon, he was Director of Army Current Operations, Readiness, and Mobilization.BG Grange commanded the Ranger Regiment and the First Infantry Division (the Big Red One).BG Grange holds a master's degree in Public Service from Western Kentucky University.BG Grange's extensive experience in the pharmaceutical industry and service with the U.S. military was instrumental in his selection as a member of our Board.